Sxip/netify.js/README.md

 <b>Netify</b> is a [Node.js](https://nodejs.org/) module that allows you to easily create a TCP server and client.

-- ⚙️ Create your own protocol.
+- ⚙️ Create your own protocol
-- ⛓️ Promise based.
+- ⛓️ Promise based
-- ⚡️ Performant.
+- ⚡️ Performant

 ## Getting Started